British Cultural Studies PhD Program Information

 Learn about Ph.D. programs in British cultural studies.
 Read about curriculum requirements, program options, areas of emphasis and employment trends for positions in this field.

 There are only a handful of U.S. schools offering Doctor of Philosophy (Ph.D.) in British Cultural Studies programs.
-When available, these programs typically include several areas of British cultural study, such as art history, social science, business, humanities, theatre and professional subjects.
+When available, these programs typically cover areas such as art history, social science, business, humanities, theatre and professional subjects.
 British cultural studies is an extremely varied and multidisciplinary subject, and students studying British culture at the Ph.D. level often focus on one particular aspect of the field, such as British architecture, comparative literature, film or political studies.
 Students enrolled in a Ph.D. program related to British cultural studies are often encouraged to spend a great deal of time performing research or attending study abroad courses in the U.K.

 Baccalaureate and master's degrees are the most common prerequisites to gaining admittance into a Ph.D. program related to British cultural studies.
 This multidisciplinary doctoral degree program often accepts students with backgrounds in several fields, including art, business, management, international relations, law, literature and British culture.

 Ph.D. programs in British cultural studies are often extremely individualized and tailored to cover specific aspects of British culture.
 Some common courses that might be taken across disciplines include:

 - Famous British literature and authors

 - Reading great English poems

 - Shakespeare studies

 - Elizabethan literature

 Popular Career Options